Nima Sanandaji: Debunking Utopia

-The leading Norwegian daily paper Dagbladet invited both Sanandaji and his critics to give their perspective.
-Einar Lier, professor of economic history; and Thori Lind, a researcher in social economics, criticized the book by writing that most researchers already know that Nordic prosperity preceded the welfare state.
+The leading Norwegian daily paper Dagbladet invited Sanandaji and his critics to give their perspectives.
+Einar Lier, a professor of economic history, and Thori Lind, a researcher in social economics, criticized the book by writing that most researchers already know that Nordic prosperity preceded the welfare state.
 The two authors also criticize the comparison that Sanandaji does, showing that the lifespan difference between Norway and the United States was larger in 1960 before the shift towards a large welfare state in Norway than after this transformation had occurred.
 According to Lier and Lind, this comparison is not relevant since the rising life expectancy in the United States is explained by a catching-up of African Americans.

 In Denmark, the TV-channel DR2, part of Denmark's public service broadcasting company, organized a debate about Debunking Utopia.
 Sigge Winther Nielsen, the host of the debate show Deadline, encouraged Ole Birk Olesen, member of liberal/libertarian party Liberal Alliance and previously minister for finance, taxes and municipal affairs in Denmark, to debate the book with Kasper Fogh, chief of political affairs and communication at left-of-center think tank CEVEA.
 Sigge Winther Nielsen argued that the perspectives of Debunking Utopia were relevant for Denmark, which should use this insight to encourage individual responsibility and shift away from a generous welfare state; while Kasper Fogh argued that Denmark's prosperity was linked to a large welfare state.
 The debate is available on Youtube.
 In Sweden, Per Gudmundson, center-right editorial writer at the daily paper Svenska Dagbladet, similarly to Kasper Foght argued in favor of Debunking Utopia.
 One of the two editorials written by Gudmundson about the book was entitled "It was a long time since I was so refreshed!".

-By December 2017, Debunking Utopia had received over 400 press clips from around the world and even a paper in North Korea had cited the book.
+By December 2017, Debunking Utopia had received over 400 press clips from around the world, and even a paper in North Korea had cited the book.

 Criticism

-Sanandaji has received criticism by the socialist online Jacobin magazine for his claim that Scandinavian culture and high trust accounts for Nordic prosperity rather than welfare spending and high taxes, which Sanandaji substantiates by comparing the GDP per capita of Nordic citizens with American citizens of Nordic heritage.
+Sanandaji has received criticism from the socialist online Jacobin magazine for his claim that Scandinavian culture and high trust account for Nordic prosperity rather than welfare spending and high taxes, which Sanandaji substantiates by comparing the GDP per capita of Nordic citizens with American citizens of the Nordic heritage.
 The Jacobin magazine argued in an article in 2016 that Sanandaji did not adequately explain why Sanandaji's alleged use of race and ethnicity is a more accurate measure to compare relative social mobility than social class.

 Ingvild Reymert, a politician in the Norwegian Socialist Left Party, has also criticized Sanandaji's book Debunking Utopia.
 Contrary to Sanandaji's argument, Reymert argues that Nordic tax and income redistribution policies were the main explanation for the high level of income equality in these countries.